-The installer also has the responsibility for assessing the moisture condition and flatness of the sub floor that they are installing the flooring onto.
+The installer has full responsibility for checking the suitability, quality, moisture condition and flatness of the sub floor that they are installing the flooring onto and that the jobsite environmental conditions are suitable for storing and installing a natural wood flooring into.

 The manufacturer will reject any claims of product failure that are a result of unsuitable sub floor conditions, environmental moisture conditions, incorrect installation and / or maintenance methods or non compliance with the instructions and recommendations provided.

-The flooring must not be laid in unheated, humid or damp rooms such as bathrooms, saunas, laundry rooms, etc, or outdoors.
+The flooring must not be laid in unheated, excessively humid or damp rooms such as bathrooms, saunas, laundries, etc, or outdoors.